Updated April 17, 2023

 What are Low-level languages?

-Low-level languages those languages which are extremely close to machine language.
+Low-level languages are extremely close to machine language.
 They are also known as Assembly languages.
 The closest languages after Assembly to Machine language are C and C++.
-Some people even call C and C++ as low level languages.
-Machine code is known as low level because unlike high level programming languages it doesn’t need anything else like compilers or something.
-It runs directly on the processor and they are extremely architecture specific.
+Some people even call C and C++ low-level languages.
+Machine code is known as low-level because, unlike high-level programming languages, it doesn’t need anything like compilers.
+It runs directly on the processor, and they are extremely architecture-specific.

-Low-level languages are more appropriate for developing new operating systems or writing firmware codes for micro-controllers.
-They can do anything with a little bit of hard work (actually a lot of hard work to be specific), but obviously you won’t want to write some major application in it.
-Similar is the case with C (Actually called as Cee).
-C is actually a very vast language to start with.
+Low-level languages are more appropriate for developing new operating systems or writing firmware codes for microcontrollers.
+They can do anything with a little bit of hard work (actually a lot of hard work, to be specific), but obviously, you won’t want to write some major application.
+Similar is the case with C, which is actually a very vast language to start with.
 It allows you to register directly and give instant access to various memory locations.

-But at the same time it also has a lots of constructs, that allow the hardware to load abstraction.
-Frankly speaking, C and C++ dually represent variety of languages, since most languages have taken its libraries from them.
-In practice, both C and C++ are low-level as I told you previously because writing applications on enterprise level is quite difficult.
+But at the same time, it also has a lot of constructs that allow the hardware to load abstraction.
+Frankly speaking, C and C++ dually represent a variety of languages since most languages have taken their libraries from them.
+In practice, C and C++ are low-level, because writing applications on the enterprise level is quite difficult.
 But theoretically, both of them are actually high-level languages.

-Now, the thing is that every once in a while I have been asked in various interviews and other places which I like the best- low level or high level programming.
+Now, the thing is that every once in a while, I have been asked in various interviews and other places which of them is the best: low-level or high-level programming.
 It seems to me that there is no such thing as the best.
-The answer is that they both have their own specialty and you cannot replace one for the other.
-Thus, I actually like both of them.
+The answer is that they both have their own specialty, and you cannot replace one for the other.

-Low level Programming is challenging and requires a great deal of experience and knowledge.
-Features of High level languages is where all the creative things take place i.e. applications that people use in their day-to-day life and it can be debugged in a much easier manner than in low-level.
-And here, you can get to work with extremely new technologies since a lot of these languages are continuously upgraded due to community support.
+Low-level Programming is challenging and requires a great deal of experience and knowledge.
+Features of High-level languages is where all the creative things take place, i.e. applications that people use in their day-to-day life, and they can be debugged much easier than in low-level.
+And here, you can work with extremely new technologies since many languages upgrade continuously due to community support.

-If you question this to any high-level language coders as to what they like, the answer you will receive would be far from what you require.
+If you question any high-level language coders about what they like, the answer you will receive would be far from what you require.
 They won’t tell you which is better.

-They probably will say that they are more passionate about a specific high-level language and not all of them.
-I don’t know this happens.
-Most famous examples are Python and Ruby, and if you show them some programs written in assembly, then will probably go hasta-la-vista.
+They probably will say they are more passionate about a specific high-level language than all.
+The most famous examples are Python and Ruby, and if you show them some programs in assembly language, you will probably go to hasta-la-vista.

 Image Source: mathworks.com

-What’s actually superb about many high-level languages is that they fall into hybrid category.
-For example, python is extremely object-oriented, but at the same time, it also supports closures and first-class functions.
-Though it’s not as powerful as Scala, but it does have the capability of representing more or less stuff as that of a purely language.
+What’s actually superb about many high-level languages is that they fall into the hybrid category.
+For example, Python is extremely object-oriented, but at the same time, it also supports closures and first-class functions.
+Though it’s not as powerful as Scala, it can represent more or less stuff as that of a pure language.

-High-level languages are usually slow when compared to low-level languages.
-This is because high-level languages have a lot of abstractions and layers of code before they reach the hardware itself whereas since machine code is nearer, its actually fast to process and return the output.
-One piece of code in Python most likely gets translated in thousands of lines of machine words.
+High-level languages are usually slow in comparison to low-level languages.
+This is because high-level languages have a lot of abstractions and layers of code before they reach the hardware itself.
+In contrast, since machine code is nearer, processing and returning the output is faster.
+One piece of Python code translates into thousands of lines of machine words.

-Of course, high-level languages are at par where raw-performance is unnecessary, because you cannot develop as stable and large applications in low-level as in high-level.
+Of course, high-level languages are at par where raw performance is unnecessary because you cannot develop as stable and large applications at a low-level as at a high-level.
 This is one thing worth remembering.

-Though C has lots of characteristics similar to that of Pascal Language, sometimes it is still considered as a low level language, reason being it supports operations of bits, pointers and direct access to memory.
-C actually is a high level language with the inclusive features of low level.
-This is the main reason why programmers depend on C over anything for its unbeatable qualities.
+Though C has many characteristics similar to the Pascal Language, sometimes it is still considered a low-level language.
+It supports operations of bits, pointers, and direct access to memory.
+C is actually a high-level language with the inclusive features of low level.
+This is why programmers depend on C over anything for its unbeatable qualities.

-It may seem weird that C though treated as a low level language, is extremely portable.
-Fanatically speaking, C is actually extended to use hardware at its extreme limits as possible.
+Though treated as a low-level language, it may seem weird that C is extremely portable.
+Fanatically speaking, C is actually extended to use hardware at its extreme limits possible.

-Assembly language, on the other hand is hardly portable.
-Though, trying to achieve portability is a big deal in case of low-level especially in the case of Java, which runs on a JVM i.e. a virtual machine.
+Assembly language, on the other hand, is hardly portable.
+Though, trying to achieve portability is a big deal in the case of low-level, especially in the case of Java, which runs on a JVM, i.e. a virtual machine.
 C or Assembly running in a VM will never have pure access to the hardware.

 To be more precise, a language becomes a low level if it is specifically structured to run directly on the hardware.
-Low level languages have very less syntax, unlike High level languages which have loads of codes.
+Low-level languages have very little syntax, unlike high-level languages, which have loads of codes.

-Languages that are low level which allow full access of the hardware would actually be a poor choice to write projects.
+Low-level languages, which allow full hardware access, would be a poor choice for writing projects.